Students Ability in Descriptive Writing through Detective Conan Movie

 2. Significance of this research are:

 a.
-Teachers are able to know the way in observing the
+Teachers are able to know the way in observing the students’ ability in descriptive writing.

 b.
 Students can use movie in learning descriptive writing.